MicrosoftDocs/biztalk-docs/his/what-is-his.md

 ms.topic: "article"
 ms.assetid: a0d310c2-4429-40b4-a36c-4b8391424cc4
 caps.latest.revision: 16
-author: "christopherhouser"
+author: "hcamposu"
 ms.author: "hisdocs"
-manager: "anneta"
+manager: "hcamposu"
 ---
 # What is HIS

 ## Overview
-Microsoft Host Integration Server (HIS) technologies and tools enable enterprise organizations to integrate existing IBM host systems, programs, messages and data with new Microsoft server applications.
+Microsoft Host Integration Server (HIS) technologies and tools enable enterprise organizations to integrate existing IBM host systems, programs, messages and data with Azure applications.
 HIS allows IT administrators to securely and efficiently connect new systems to existing systems using industry-standard High Performance Routing (HPR) and Transmission Control Protocol (TCP) over Internet Protocol (IP).
 This reduces operating expenses and total cost of ownership while supporting existing and new computing workloads.

 Host Integration Server empowers enterprise developers to deliver new applications more quickly and with less custom coding.
-Developers who use Visual Studio  and the .NET Framework  can be more productive than those who use IBM host development tools and technologies because they do not require knowledge of host systems and infrastructure.
+Developers who use Visual Studio can be more productive than those who use IBM host development tools and technologies because they do not require knowledge of host systems and infrastructure.
 HIS empowers knowledge workers and decision-makers to analyze and report vital information faster.
-They can access data in host data sources from business intelligence tools within Microsoft Office SharePoint and SQL Server.
+They can access data in host data sources using tools such as Power BI.
 This eliminates the need to schedule host developers to write programs to extract and convert host structures.

+Host Integration Server also supports enterprises who are conducting legacy modernization by providing technologies for hybrid connectivity and applications coexistence.
+Enterprises who decide to migrate from their Mainframes or Midranges to the Azure Cloud, can use the Azure Logic Apps connectors to support their transition to the Cloud.

  The following sections provide an overview of the five HIS technology areas.

 -   Network Integration